Pilots experience different types of turbulence during flight. Understanding turbulence can help you better respond when you face this situation.

 I looked up in the direction he had been pointing right into the belly of an Airbus.
 The mammoth jet was so close that we could see the rivets on the underside of the plane.
 Immediately, our Crew Resource Management (CRM) training went into action, anticipating what was likely next: wake turbulence.
 Knowing turbulence could cause structural damage, I slowed the jet below maneuvering speed.
 The FO monitored gauges with verbal callouts, “Airspeed 116, crosschecked.”

 The relief pilot had been napping in the cabin when the turbulence hit.
 Within moments, he was in the cockpit.
 While trying to keep his footing he shouted, “What the heck?!”
-The situation was explained quickly enough.
+He understood the situation quickly enough.
 The next few minutes seemed like hours while the turbulence forced our small jet into anything but upright.
-Once the Citation was through the Airbus’s vortices, the remainder of our flight to Hanoi was uneventful.
+Once the Citation passed through the Airbus’s vortices, the remainder of our flight to Hanoi was uneventful.

 What causes turbulence?